 After viewing the video, please complete this form to begin the new patient evaluation process.

-The Medical University of South Carolina's weight loss surgery program performs two weight loss operations for the treatment of obesity.
+The Medical University of South Carolina's weight loss surgery program performs three primary weight loss operations for the treatment of obesity.
 We offer the non-surgical intragastric balloon procedure for patients who meet criteria.
 We perform revisions of previous procedures for complications or in some cases failure to lose weight or weight regain.
-The program currently offers the Roux-en-Y Gastric Bypass and the Sleeve Gastrectomy, and the Biliopancreatic Diversion with Duodenal Switch.
+The program currently offers the Roux-en-Y Gastric Bypass, the Sleeve Gastrectomy, and the Biliopancreatic Diversion with Duodenal Switch.
 Below is an brief overview of each of these procedures.
 You may also want to visit our frequently asked questions page.